Military Power of Attorney

 - Durable Power of Attorney: A Durable POA remains or becomes effective if you become incompetent.
 Incompetent means that you are unable to manage your affairs.
-A durable POA must contain exact language with what your intent is for the agent to act on your behalf if you become incapacitated.
+A durable POA must contain exact language regarding what types of things you want your agent to act on your behalf on should you become incapacitated.
 Without that language, it will not be valid if you do become incapacitated.

-- General Power of Attorney: This type of POA allows the agent to carry on business or other matters for the principal.
+- General Power of Attorney: This type of POA allows the person you assign as your agent to carry on business or other matters for you as the principal.
 This type of POA usually has very broad powers.

 - Special Power of Attorney: A Special Power of Attorney limits the power of attorney.
-The agent is to carry out only certain matters for the principal.
+The person you assign as your agent carries out only certain matters for you as the principal.

-The agent can use the powers given all through the principal’s life.
-These powers are effective even after the principal becomes disabled, unless it is revoked or the court revokes it.
-The principal may combine a Durable Power of Attorney with a Living Will.
+The person you choose as your agent can use the powers given all throughout your life.
+These powers are effective even after you become disabled, unless it is revoked or the court revokes it.
+You, as the principal, may combine a Durable Power of Attorney with a Living Will.

 When does a Power of Attorney end?

 You can revoke a Power of Attorney by giving written notice to the agent.
-If a Power of Attorney is durable, and you become incompetent, only the court can revoke it during the time you are incompetent.
-This could happen if an interested party petitions the court on your behalf, alleging that the attorney-in-fact has violated his or her responsibilities.
+However, if a Power of Attorney is durable and you become incompetent, only the court can revoke it during the time you are incompetent.
+For example, this could happen if an interested party (someone the POA involves) petitions the court on your behalf, alleging that the attorney has violated their responsibilities.